This website provides information for general purposes only.Read our full disclaimer

 The process for US citizens follows five core steps: securing a NIF, opening a FATCA-compliant bank account, selecting and subscribing to a QEF-compliant fund, submitting the AIMA application, and maintaining ongoing US and Portuguese compliance.
 Here is a step-by-step guide:

 Step 2: Open a FATCA-compliant Portuguese bank account.
 Not all Portuguese banks accept US clients.
 Choose a bank that is registered with the IRS under FATCA and has experience processing American Golden Visa investments.
-Expect a 3-4 month compliance review period — Portuguese banks conduct extensive KYC (Know Your Customer) and AML (Anti-Money Laundering) checks, and the process is slower for US citizens due to FATCA requirements.
+Portuguese banks conduct extensive KYC (Know Your Customer) and AML (Anti-Money Laundering) checks, and the process can be slower for US citizens due to FATCA requirements.
 Start this step early.

 Step 3: Select and subscribe to a QEF-compliant fund.
 Using the criteria above, identify a fund (or funds, if splitting) that provides QEF-compliant annual reporting, is managed by a FATCA-compatible SGOIC (Sociedade Gestora de Organismos de Investimento Coletivo), and accepts US investors.
 Transfer €500,000 from your Portuguese bank account to the fund.
 Retain all subscription confirmations, bank transfer records, and fund declarations.
 Engage your US cross-border tax advisor before subscribing — the QEF election must be made in Year 1.

 Step 4: Submit your Golden Visa application to AIMA.
 Once the fund subscription is confirmed and documented, your Portuguese immigration lawyer submits the application to AIMA (Agencia para a Integracao, Migracoes e Asilo).
-Required documentation includes your passport, criminal record certificates (FBI background check, apostilled — typically required to be recent at the time of submission; confirm the current validity window with your lawyer), proof of investment, health insurance valid in Portugal, and the fund manager's declaration confirming Golden Visa eligibility.
-Current processing times are approximately 24-36 months due to AIMA backlogs.
+Required documentation includes your passport, criminal record certificates (FBI background check, apostilled — typically required to be recent at the time of submission; confirm the current validity window with your lawyer), proof of investment, health insurance valid in Portugal, and the manager's declaration regarding the fund's Golden Visa positioning (a manager statement, not a regulatory eligibility determination).
+Processing can be lengthy due to AIMA backlogs; confirm the current timeline with your lawyer.

 Step 5: Maintain ongoing compliance.
-After investment, you must file FBAR, Form 8938, and Form 8621 annually with the IRS, starting from the first tax year in which the investment is held.
-You must also maintain the fund investment for a minimum of five years, spend at least 7 days in Portugal in the first year (and 14 days in each subsequent two-year period), and renew your residence permit at Year 2 and Year 4.
-Budget $2,500-$5,000 annually for specialised US tax preparation.
+After investment, assess FBAR, Form 8938, and Form 8621 obligations annually with your US tax adviser, starting from the first tax year in which the investment is held.
+You must also maintain the fund investment for the required immigration period, spend at least 7 days in Portugal in the first year (and 14 days in each subsequent two-year period), and renew your residence permit as required.
+Budget separately for specialised US tax preparation.

 How Do US Tax Implications Compare: QEF vs. Default PFIC Treatment?